 This wasn’t the FDA’s first foray into biohacking.
 In 2016, the agency objected to Zayner selling kits to brew glow-in-the-dark beer.
 And after he injected himself with CRISPR, the FDA released a notice saying the sale of DIY gene-editing kits for use on humans is illegal.
 Zayner disregarded the warning and continued to sell his wares.

-Now he’s under investigation by California’s Department of Consumer Affairs, accused of practicing medicine without a license.
+In 2019, he was, for a time, under investigation by California’s Department of Consumer Affairs, accused of practicing medicine without a license.

 The biohackers I spoke to said restrictive regulation would be a counterproductive response to biohacking because it’ll just drive the practice underground.
 They say it’s better to encourage a culture of transparency so that people can ask questions about how to do something safely, without fear of reprisal.